Fire chiefs from around the world and USFA Administrator Gregory Cade participate

 - Chief William “Bill” Stewart, Toronto, Ontario, Canada

 The core group of the Urban Fire Forum is the Metro Chiefs Executive Board.
-In addition, approximately 15 “at large” chiefs are invited each year on a rotating basis.
+In addition, 15 additional chiefs are invited each year on a rotating basis.

 NFPA has been a worldwide leader in providing fire, electrical, building, and life safety to the public since 1896.
 The mission of the international nonprofit organization is to reduce the worldwide burden of fire and other hazards on the quality of life by providing and advocating consensus codes and standards, research, training and education.